 The first time I tried writing horror I was in the fifth grade, and it wasn’t very good, but I wrote it about all my classmates dying because of an evil substitute teacher so I liked it still.

 Even if you are the slightest interested in something you wrote keep practicing it until you get better.
 Passion plays a big role and how we develop our skills.

-The last time I wrote in the horror genre was one year ago for my creative writing workshop class and the story was a lot better.
+The last time I wrote in the horror genre was one year ago for my creative writing workshop class and that story was a lot better.
 The point?
-Find new interest and see how good you are with it.
+Find new topics and see how good you are with it.
 If you’re not that good yet keep working at it and you’ll become a writer of many trades.